teamsixzero/teamsixzero.github.io/_drafts/2022-02-15-ux-is-more-important-than-ui.md

 image_position: center center
 ---

 No, it does not.
-This is where UI and UX are all too often confused.
+This is where UI and UX design are all too often confused.

 UX design is about providing users access to something they value in a way that makes sense to them.
 UI on the other hand provides the visuals that